DopierRex/OneNext/README.md

 IMPORTANT: You need at least core v3.01.10
 Please read the instructions carefully at the link above for SYSTEM/NEXT 22.10

-Also, you may read the section 'Note for PS/2 keyboard users' on the same release page.
+Also, you may notice the section 'Note for PS/2 keyboard users' on the same release page.
-As extra cores require an external PS/2 keyboard, it needs to be enabled, instead of having only a default mouse (You can still use a mouse AND a keyboard with a PS/2 splitter cable).
+As extra cores require an external PS/2 keyboard, that needs to be enabled, as opposed to having only a default mouse (You can still use a mouse AND a keyboard with a PS/2 splitter cable).
 However, no action is really required at this stage because, after you complete the next step (3), the PS/2 keyboard will be automatically configured.

 3) Download this repository latest release, navigate to the place you downloaded it, unzip the file, select ALL and copy to the root of your FAT16 primary partition on the SD card, where you have already placed the System/Next distribution from step 4.
 If you get the prompt "The destination already has a file named '....'", click yes to "Replace the file is the destination" for ALL files.